pilonsi/c100/README.md

 }
 ```

-And here's the same program written in C💯:
+And here's the same program written in C💯 😻:

 ``` c
 🤣🥳 <stdio.h>